-Our discussion and analysis of the Park District of Highland Park's financial performance provides an overview of the District's financial activities for the fiscal year ended March 31, 2014.
+Our discussion and analysis of the Park District of Highland Park's financial performance provides an overview of the District's financial activities for a nine months ended December 31, 2014.
 Please read it in conjunction with the transmittal letter, which begins on page iii and the District's financial statements, which begin on page 3.